 When referring to a similar type of service for international workers, vendors often refer to their services as “global PEO” or “international PEO.”
 However, these vendors are not usually referring to the co-employment arrangement typically associated with a PEO in the U.S. What they’re really referring to is an outsource service like an employer of record.

-The key difference between an employer of record and a PEO is the entity requirement and shared legal responsibility.
-Unlike with a PEO, the burden of entity establishment and legal responsibility falls solely on the employer of record.
+The key difference between an EOR and a PEO is the entity requirement and shared legal responsibility.
+Unlike with a PEO, the burden of entity establishment and legal responsibility falls solely on the EOR.

 When to use an employer of record

 If you’re involved with your organization’s global expansion planning, you know there’s a lot to consider.
-When a lack of speed or local expertise are among your organization’s top concerns, an employer of record may be the best option for achieving your global growth objectives.
+When a lack of speed or local expertise are among your organization’s top concerns, an EOR may be the best option for achieving your global growth objectives.

-Here are some common situations in which organizations like yours have turned to an employer of record to help their global expansion efforts.
+Here are some common situations in which organizations like yours have turned to an EOR provider to help their global expansion efforts.

 As a vehicle for exploring new markets.

 An EOR lets you evaluate the readiness of an international market by hiring workers for you in your target countries.
 You can “test the waters” in the country by starting operations with your new workers, without having to commit the time and money required to establish an entity.